aseedb/CryoVesNet-Manuscript/manuscript.md

 Hundreds to thousands of SVs are present in a typical synapse, and their manual segmentation is a time-consuming exercise, which has been recognized as a bottleneck by the community.

 Several attempts to automate vesicle segmentation by classical computer vision or machine learning algorithms have not yielded robust results.
-We addressed this problem by designing a workflow consisting of a U-Net convolutional network followed by post-processing steps.
+We addressed this problem by designing a workflow consisting of a U-Net convolutional segmentation network followed by post-processing steps.
 This combination yields highly accurate results.
 Furthermore, we provide an interactive tool for accurately segmenting spherical vesicles in a fraction of the time required by available manual segmentation methods.
 This tool can be used to segment vesicles that were missed by the fully automatic procedure or to quickly segment a handful of vesicles while bypassing the fully automatic procedure.